What's it like to worship at Good Shepherd?

 • Seasonal.
 We follow a Christian calendar that also goes back to ancient times and that is marked by changing seasons, changing colors, and changing themes.
 Holidays are the highlights, but they all fit into a pattern that carries us through together, year by year.

 • Musical.
 Well, our 8:00 on-site service is without music because some people prefer their prayers to be wrapped in gentle silence.
-But our 10:30 service draws on many threads of musical tradition from the ancient to the present-day.
+But our 10:30 service draws on many threads of musical tradition from ancient times to the present day.

 • Biblical.
 The Book of Common Prayer, which lays out the structure of our services, has also been called "the Bible rearranged for the purpose of group prayer."
-Those who are familiar with the Bible are sometimes surprised by how its contents infuse every moment of our worship.
+Those who are familiar with the Bible are sometimes surprised to find that its words infuse every moment of our worship.